scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 **2. Features of services**: this is ofen where we (digital) work.
 Often the things we work on are just one step in a service, like 'applying for a visa' - a software feature of a larger, end-to-end service |
 **3. Capabilities of features**: these are the resources required to run the features of services.
 Examples include people, specialist tools, technology, and data. |

+Each level is critically dependent upon the others in order to provide an end-to-end public service.
+Jeff Gothelf post

 **Public service** | **Value chain**
 --- | ---
 End-to-end service  | Impact